 Who am I?
 I believe that there are three helpful questions that we need to consider to understand and to establish our identity.
 Who do men say that I am, who do I say that I am, and who does God say that I am?

 Who am I: Who do men say that I am?

 People determine our identity through our behaviors and interactions with others.

 Some people know through the things that I do.
 I am a speaker, writer, mentor, comforter, counselor, and advocate.

-Most people know me because they are in a relationship with me as friends, coworkers, family, or members of a non-profit or church.
+Most people know me because they are in a relationship with me as friends, coworkers, family, or non-profit or church members.

 I have encountered people who enthusiastically liked me, some who were seemingly indifferent to me, and a few who actively disliked me.

 If I am honest, I can sometimes give much weight to what others say about me.
 I can invest too much energy in trying to be what someone else wants and forget who I am.